dsdanielpark/open-llm-leaderboard-report/README.md

 # Open LLM Leaderboard Report (Weekly Update)
 #### Latest update: 20230531
 This repository offers weekly visualizations that showcase the performance of open-source Large Language Models (LLMs), based on evaluation metrics sourced from Hugging Face's Open-LLM-Leaderboard.
-The visualizations are refreshed daily to ensure up-to-date information.
+The visualizations are refreshed weekly to ensure up-to-date information.

 ## Source data
 You can refer to this [CSV file](https://github.com/dsdanielpark/Open-LLM-Leaderboard-Report/blob/main/assets/20230531/20230531.csv) for the underlying data used for visualization.
 Raw data is 2d-list formatted [JSON file](https://github.com/dsdanielpark/Open-LLM-Leaderboard-Report/blob/main/data/20230531.json).